allisonlcabana/GitPractice/gitcheat.md

-    git add . - to add a version, DO THIS EVERY TIME git commit -m "[clear message describing the changes you made]" - when updating version- do this every time git push origin master - do this every time when updating, it will push to git hub
+    git add . - to add a version, DO THIS EVERY TIME git commit -m "[clear message describing the changes you made]" - when updating version- do this every time git push origin master - do this every time when updating, it will push to git hub press Q to get out of the log.